mrobin88/experiences-app/README.md

 # Experiences App

-Experiences is a Python Django based application for finding activities around various locations Also allows user the ability to host events or as we like to call them Experiences.
+Experiences is a Python Django based application for finding activities around various locations.
+It also lets the user have the ability to host events or as we like to call them, Experiences.

 <img src="./media/mdImg/baner.png">